 It applies to the following types of claims:

-- where there is a claim for damages arising from a road traffic accident which occurred on or after 30 April 2010;
+- where the claim for damages arises from a road traffic accident which occurred on or after 30 April 2010

-- the Claimant values the claim at not more than £10,000 on a full liability basis including pecuniary losses but excluding interest; and
+- the Claimant values the claim at not more than £25,000, and

-The Protocol sets out a 3 stage process which the parties are expected to follow.
-In most cases the parties are expect to provide information to each other electronically.
+There is a 3-stage process which the parties are expected to follow.
+In most cases, the parties are expected to exchange the required information electronically.

 Completion of a Claim Notification Form

-If inadequate mandatory information is given the Defendant is entitled to decide that the claim should not longer continue under the Protocol.
+If inadequate mandatory information is given in the CNF, the defendant may decide that the claim should no longer continue under the protocol.